Why CPGs Can’t Stop Raising Costs, And What To Do Next

 These revenue numbers have been coming at the cost to retailers.
 Per Morningstar in October of 2023, P&G’s margins were up over 4.6% due to “higher prices, lower commodity costs, and productivity savings.”
-For each dollar spent on P&G products at retail, $0.52 of that dollar is now profit for P&G. Retailers have not seen commiserate increases in funding or cost decreases from the lower commodity pricing.
+For each dollar spent on P&G products at retail, $0.52 of that dollar is now profit for P&G. Retailers have not seen commensurate increases in funding or cost decreases from the lower commodity pricing.

 As a retailer, now is the time to prepare your teams for an influx of cost increases.